Shining Object Linked To UN Helicopter Crash In DR Congo - UrduPoint

 Kigali strongly refuted any involvement, saying the men were captured more than a month ago and were not part of its army.

-The M23 still occupied the positions taken overnight Sunday to Monday, including Tchanzu and Runyoni.
+The M23 still occupied the positions taken overnight Sunday to Monday, including Tchanzu and Runyoni, but withdrew from positions on the road between Goma and the town of Bunagana near the Ugandan border.

-The town of Bunagana, near the Ugandan border, remained under Congolese army control, but the rebel group held part of the road leading into Goma.

 "We came back to protect our belongings because thieves have been pillaging our homes," said Jean-Paul Mazirane, from the village of Tchengerero.